ReverendV92/RnL-Map-Sorter/README.md

-# Resistance & Liberation Config & Map Icons for Garry's Mod
+# Resistance & Liberation Map Helpers for Garry's Mod

 A simple faux gamemode script that adds the Resistance & Liberation maps into their own map category.